rutgerblom/SDDC.Lab/README.md

 ## Credits

 Credits go to Yasen Simeonov and his project at https://github.com/yasensim/vsphere-lab-deploy.
-This project is largely entirely based on his.
+This project is largely based on his.